caplin/nanotime/README.md

 # Caplin nanotime library
 JNI library for nanosecond precision timestamps in Java 8.

+## Timestamp Accuracy
+The accuracy of timestamps can only be as accurate as the timestamps supplied by the operating system.

 ## Supported Platforms
 Nanosecond precision timestamps are supported by the following operating systems:
 * Red Hat Enterprise Linux 6